 To save time before shopping, measure your available floor space.
 Also, measure any intended storage space if you're considering a folding treadmill.
 Keep in mind that the required running space (treadmill belt size) can also impact the overall footprint of the treadmill.

-- Walking – If you are less than 5 feet 7 inches tall, a minimum 52-inch walking belt should accommodate your stride.
-If you are between 5 feet 7 inches and 6 feet 4 inches tall, choose a belt with a minimum length of 55 inches.
-If you are between 6 feet 5 inches tall and 6 feet 11 inches, a minimum 58-inch walking belt will accommodate you.
-For walking, an 18″ belt WIDTH is adequate, but 20″ is preferable.
-See the ProForm Performance 400i & ProForm Sport 9.0.
+- Walking and Jogging - If you are less than 5 feet 7 inches tall, a minimum 47-inch walking belt should accommodate your stride.
+If you are between 5 feet 7 inches and 6 feet 4 inches tall, choose a belt with a minimum length of 50 inches.
+If you are between 6 feet 5 inches tall and 6 feet 11 inches, a minimum 52-inch walking belt will accommodate you.
+For walking and jogging, an 16" to 18" belt width is preferable.
+We recommend the BodyMax T80HR Folding Treadmill for walkers and joggers.

-- Running - If you are shorter than 5 feet 7 inches tall, a minimum 58-inch treadmill belt should accommodate the length of your running stride.
-If you are between 5 feet 7 inches and 6 feet 4 inches tall, choose a belt that is a minimum 60 inches in length.
-If you are between 6 feet 5 inches and 6 feet 11 inches tall, a minimum 62-inch belt will accommodate you.
-As mentioned above, if you are going to jog or run you definitely want a 20″ WIDE belt.
-There are also several manufacturers that offer 22″ wide belts -See ⦁ NordicTrack 1750 & Sole F85.
-Extra track width is most important to larger trainees.
+- Running - If you are shorter than 5 feet 7 inches tall, a minimum 50-inch treadmill belt should accommodate the length of your running stride.
+If you are between 5 feet 7 inches and 6 feet 4 inches tall, choose a belt that is a minimum 56 inches in length.
+If you are between 6 feet 5 inches and 6 feet 11 inches tall, a minimum 60-inch belt will accommodate you.
+As mentioned above, if you are going to run, an 18" - 20" belt width is preferable.
+There are also several manufacturers that offer 22" wide belts.
+We recommend the cardiostrong TX50 Folding Treadmill for runners.